July 27 2016

 After all this indulging, it’s time to detox at The Chattanoogan’s Spa.
 Designed to evoke the wonders of Chattanooga’s natural beauty, the walls are covered with artfully arranged sticks, grasses and seed pods in frames.

-Treatments follow this theme, such as the Ruby Falls Hydrating Body Treatment and the Mountain Mud Masque and Massage.
+Treatments follow this theme, such as the Rock City hot stone massage.
 Be sure to arrive at least 15 minutes early to soak in the whirlpool or enjoy the sauna, and make time to lounge afterwards on the Spa Terrace, where food and drinks are served.

 Yep…it’s true.
 Girls just want to have fun.
 But women…they just want a vacation.